A round-up of reviews for The Crucible at the Old Vic Theatre starring Richard Armitage.

 Written by: WestEndTheatre

-Tags: Richard Armitage, The Crucible, The Old Vic
+Tags: reviews round-up, Richard Armitage, The Crucible, The Old Vic